LeMyst/WikibaseIntegrator/README.md

 an [Owner-only consumer](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
 This allows to use the authentication without the "continue oauth" step.

-The first step is to request a new OAuth consumer on your Mediawiki instance on the page "Special:OAuthConsumerRegistration", the "Owner-only" (or "This consumer is for use only by ...") has to be checked and the correct version of the OAuth protocol must be set (OAuth 2.0).
+The first step is to request a new OAuth consumer on your MediaWiki instance on the page "Special:OAuthConsumerRegistration", the "Owner-only" (or "This consumer is for use only by ...") has to be checked and the correct version of the OAuth protocol must be set (OAuth 2.0).
 You will get a consumer token and consumer secret (and an access token and access secret if you chose OAuth 1.0a).
 For a Wikimedia instance (like Wikidata), you need to